-- Human Resource and Corporate Services,
+- Human Resource and Corporate Services Department

-- Finance and Accounts,
+- Finance and Accounts Department

-Each comes under the control of a Chief Manager.
+The following are the list of departments under the control of a Chief Manager.

 Human Resource & Corporate Services Department (CSD)

 The Corporate Services department supports the Bank’s core departments.

 This department is responsible for budget administration, internal expenditure controls and property management.
 It is also responsible for the administration of personnel matters in line with the Bank’s employment policies and directives, including training, leave entitlements, discipline, recruitment, security and staff welfare.
 It is responsible too for budgets, financial reports and the Bank’s information technology system.
 It also coordinates annual staff appraisals by line management.

 Financial System Regulations Department (FSRD)